Girt dog of Ennerdale

 The Girt Dog of Ennerdale (also known as the Vampire Dog of Ennerdale or Demon Dog of Ennerdale) was a dog believed to have killed between 300 and 400 sheep in the fells of Cumberland, England, from May to September 1810.

+The adjective "girt" is Cumbrian for "great".

 Killing spree

 The dog was first observed by Thornholme resident Mr Mossop on 10 May 1810, and began killing and eating local sheep shortly afterwards.
 Its origins are uncertain, although it was speculated that the dog had escaped from "some gipsy troop."
 The dog was a mongrel, variously described as a "large, brindled, tiger-striped dog" and "a smooth haired dog of a tawny mouse-colour, with dark streaks in tiger-fashion over its hide."
 Some suggested it may have been a cross between a mastiff and a greyhound.
 One witness, Will Rotherby, who was knocked down by the beast, described it as lion-like.
-It is now commonly believed within the cryptozoology community that the Girt Dog of Ennerdale was, in fact, a now-extinct thylacine (otherwise known as the Tasmanian tiger or Tasmanian wolf) that somehow managed to get to England from its native Tasmania.
-Travelling circuses and menageries of the time were known to contain what were described as "tiger wolves", a description that fits the thylacine perfectly.
-As import laws and animal control were so relaxed in the early part of the nineteenth century, an escape from one of these itinerant shows is easy to imagine.